davidschepis/Homework9/README.md

 To run tests, run the following command:

 ```
-npmn test
+aflsd -i
 ```

  ## Questions
-If you have any questions about the repo, open an issue or contact me directly at [da@gmail.com](mailto:da@gmail.com).
+If you have any questions about the repo, open an issue or contact me directly at [david@gmail.com](mailto:david@gmail.com).
 You can find more of my work at [davidschepis](https://github.com/davidschepis).